anko/partser/readme.markdown

 // Use it to parse something
 console.log(stringParser('"hi"'))

-// Use single quotes instead
+// Use dollar signs as quotes instead p.replace(quote, p.string("$"))
-p.replace(quote, p.string("$"))

 // The change propagates to everything that calls the `quote` parser.